Shriveri/Count-or-Die/README.md

 1. IEDS
     - Displays Green if level is completed
     - Displays Red if level is failed
-    - Displays Blue if thresholds for count are confirmed.
+    - Displays Blue if the game undergos a reset.
 2. Serial
      - Prints:
-        - Rules when game is turned on.
+        - Introductory Paragraph explaning rules and how to play.
         - Score at the end of each level.
-        - Winner if level or game is won.
-        - Maybe next time if level or game is lost.
+        - Threshold of the following level.
 # Thresholds
  1. Count Threshold
      - Level 0 = 0
      - Level 1 = 10
-     - Level 2 = 15
+     - Level 2 = 20
-     - Level 3 = 20
+     - Level 3 = -40
-     - Level 4 = 25
+     - Level 4 = 30
-     - Level 5 = 30
+     - Level 5 = 100
  3. LightSensorThreshold
-     - Low = 100
+     FlashlightThreshold is 700